sagemath/trac_to_gh/Issue 4871.md

 # Issue 4871: latex typesetting using dvipng is broken on OS X unless unless one uses the dvipng spkg; also the optional filename argument is broken if the file isn't in the current directory; finally, there area  lot of dangerous tmp files created in the current directory

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4871

 Original creator: was